-All buyers must read and agree to these instructions please print these prior to picking up your puppy sign at the bottom and return at time of pickup thank you for being a caring and dedicated pet owner!
+All buyers must read and agree to these instructions please print this prior to picking up your puppy sign at the bottom and return at time of pickup thank you for being a caring and dedicated pet owner!

-when you pick up your puppy please bring a carrier or someone to hold he or she for the ride home if it’s over a hour long I recommend a carrier in case your new puppy has to potty you will need a puppy pad inside of the carrier your new puppy is used to using puppy pads and I recommend sticking with this the first few weeks especially if you live in a apartment where other dogs might of roamed or if the weather isn’t good puppies must be kept warm and dry weather under 60 degrees is to cold and weather over 80 degrees is to hot for most puppies depending on the puppies size and age it can not hold it’s potty for more than a couple of hours and public outdoor areas are dangerous for new puppies he or she should not be allowed to roam in those areas until it’s had all it’s vaccines.
+when you pick up your puppy please bring a carrier or someone to hold he or she for the ride home if it’s over a hour long I recommend a carrier encase your new puppy has to potty you will need a puppy pad inside of the carrier your new puppy is used to using puppy pads and I recommend sticking with this the first few weeks especially if you live in a apartment where other dogs might of roamed or if the weather isn’t good puppies must be kept warm and dry weather under 60 degrees is to cold and weather over 80 degrees is to hot for most puppies depending on the puppies size and age it can not hold it’s potty for more than a couple of hours and public outdoor areas are dangerous for new puppies he or she should not be allowed to roam in those areas until it’s had all it’s vaccines.
 If you have a ride home that’s longer than a hour or two please bring a bowl and water I will supply food and treats for the ride home.

 If you have children in the home or other family members please educate the family on how to properly hold the new puppy puppies are VERY fragile and mine are generally very tiny which makes them even more delicate a tiny fall of any depth could easily injure or kill a new puppy so please do not leave your puppy unattended on beds, sofas, chairs and other high areas such as stairs or anywhere you wouldn’t trust leaving a human baby you can’t leave a canine baby.
 Your new puppy needs a gentle but firm grip because a puppy can be calm one moment then try to lunge out of your arms the next so always be prepared to protect your puppy he or she doesn’t know it can hurt them.